Using the MOA interface

 The “–i 2” sets a different random seed for the waveform generator.
 You can set up most of this in the Configure panel.
 At the top, set the task to EvaluateModel, and configure the stream (which has now changed to Random Tree Generator) to Waveform Generator with an instanceRandomSeed of 2.
 Frustratingly, though, you can’t specify that the model should be read from a file.

 It’s useful to learn how to get around such problems.
-Click OK to return to the main MOA interface, select “Copy configuration to clipboard” from the right-click menu (on a Mac trackpad, do Alt/Shift/tap), then select “Enter configuration” and paste the clipboard into the new configuration, where you can edit it, and type –m file:modelNB.moa into the command line.
+Click OK to return to the main MOA interface, select “Copy configuration to clipboard” from the right-click menu (on a Mac trackpad, do Alt/Shift/tap), then select “Enter configuration” and paste the clipboard into the new configuration, where you can edit it, and type -m file:modelNB.moa into the command line.
+(Check the filenames in the two earlier LearnModel tasks to see if you need to specify a path with this filename.)
 This gives the EvaluateModel task the parameters needed to load the Naive Bayes model produced in the previous step, generate a new waveform stream with a random seed of 2, and test on 1,000,000 examples.
 (Recall that parameters that have their default value are not shown in the configuration text.)